SixArm/mast-cell-help/topics/antihistamine-types/index.md

 # Antihistamine types

-Antihistamines are available in two main types: first-generation and second-generation.
+[Antihistamines](../antihistamines/) are available in two main types: first-generation and second-generation.
 Antihistamines are available in two main durations of action: short-acting and long-acting.
 Antihistamines are available in two main ways to purchase: over the counter and by prescription.

 **Generations:**

-* **First-generation antihistamines:** These are older antihistamines, such as diphenhydramine (Benadryl) and chlorpheniramine (Chlor-Trimeton).
+* **First-generation antihistamines:** These are older antihistamines, such as [diphenhydramine](../diphenhydramine/) (brand name Benadryl) and [chlorpheniramine](../chlorpheniramine/) (brand name Chlor-Trimeton).
 They are effective but can cause drowsiness as a side effect.

-* **Second-generation antihistamines:** These are newer medications, such as cetirizine (Zyrtec), loratadine (Claritin), and fexofenadine (Allegra).
+* **Second-generation antihistamines:** These are newer medications, such as [cetirizine](../cetirizine/) (brand name Zyrtec), [loratadine](../loratadine/) (brand name Claritin), and [fexofenadine](../fexofenadine/) (brand name Allegra).
 They are less likely to cause drowsiness and are often preferred for daytime use.

 **Durations:**